aj-white/poshdate/README.md

 Poshdate provides a human readable date in the ordinal format.
-This is intended to be of use in report and document generation where an approximation of a handwritten style of date is seen as nicer and a bit classier.
+This is intended to be of use in report and document generation where an approximation of a handwritten style of date is seen as nicer and a bit classier than the standard output.

 In other words

 `21st January 2020` looks better on the page than `21 January 2020` or `21/01/2020`